islzahid-BA/metro-tmobile-store-performance-analytics/README.md

 ## Project Purpose

-The main goal of this project was to turn store-level performance reports into a cleaner analytics process that can help answer questions such as:
+The main goal of this project was to turn store-level performance reports into a cleaner analytics process that can help answer business questions such as:

-- Which stores are performing strongly?
+- Which stores are leading the market, and which stores are falling behind?
+- Are low-performing stores struggling because of lower activity volume, weaker accessory performance, lower productivity, or a mix of several factors?
-- Which stores have high volume but lower efficiency?
+- Which stores have strong sales volume but still show room for improvement in efficiency?
-- How do activation, account gross, accessory profit, and productivity metrics vary by store?
+- How do activation, account gross, accessory profit, and productivity metrics vary across stores and over time?
-- What KPIs are associated with stronger performance?
+- Which KPIs appear most closely associated with stronger store performance?
-- Can we create a simple forecasting and early-warning process for store monitoring?
+- Are there early signs that a store’s performance is declining before it becomes a bigger issue?
-- How can the results be shown in a dashboard for business users?
+- How can store performance be summarized in a dashboard so managers can quickly identify where to focus?

 ---